Watson returns as Scotland shuffle pack

 |Coverage: Follow live text updates on the BBC Sport website & app

-Edinburgh flanker Hamish Watson is one of four changes to the Scotland pack for Saturday's second Test against Argentina and will earn his 50th cap.
+Edinburgh flanker Hamish Watson is one of four changes to the Scotland pack for the second Test in Argentina and he will earn his 50th cap on Saturday.

-Watson missed the first Test defeat through injury but is recalled along with flanker Rory Darge, hooker Dave Cherry and lock Sam Skinner.
+Watson missed the first-Test defeat through injury but is recalled along with flanker Rory Darge, hooker Dave Cherry and lock Sam Skinner.

-London Irish scrum-half Ben White replacing British & Irish Lion Ali Price is the only back-line change.
+London Irish scrum-half Ben White replacing British & Irish Lion Ali Price is the only backline change.

-Scotland lost the first Test 26-18 and aim to level the series in Salta.
+Scotland lost the opener 26-18 and need to keep the series alive in Salta.

-George Turner, Jonny Gray, Luke Crosbie, and Magnus Bradbury are the forwards to drop out of Scotland's starting XV.
+George Turner, Jonny Gray, Luke Crosbie, and Magnus Bradbury are the forwards to drop out of Scotland's starting XV from the first game against the Pumas.

 Scotland are under pressure to reverse recent fortunes against leading teams, having lost four of their six Test matches against Tier One nations in 2022.